YarnSpinnerTool/Docs-1.0/docs/unity/localisation.md

 </figure>

 Once you have the generated `.csv`, you can translate the `text` column of each of the lines as needed.
-When the [Dialogue Runner]({{<ref "dialogue-runner.md#inspector">}})'s Text Language property is set to the language used by that string table, the corresponding text will be used.

 ## Localising inline expressions